HLT-ISTI/hlt-isti.github.io/_projects/quant.md

 ---
 title: Quantification

-description: Designing quantification algorithms to estimate class prevalence
+description: Development of quantification algorithms to estimate class prevalence
 # description: We are designing quantification algorithms to estimate class prevalence

 people: